Impulse (1984 film): Plot

-Stuart and his girlfriend Jennifer come to the town to visit her hospitalized mother.
+Stuart and his girlfriend Jennifer Russell come to the town to visit her hospitalized mother Margaret.
 The couple begin to notice increasingly odd behavior by several of the townspeople.
 Although Stuart drinks the local milk, Jennifer does not.
 As the day progresses, the townspeople and Stuart begin to exhibit signs of violent and extreme sexual behavior.
-Jennifer visits her friend Margo where she observes evidence that she broke her son's arm.
-When Jennifer tries to leave in her car, she finds the kids have slashed her tires.
-When she tries to leave in Margo's car, the kids trap her in the garage and set it on fire.
+Jennifer visits her friend Margo where she observes evidence that she broke her son Jimmy's arm.
+When Jennifer tries to leave in her car, she finds the kids Jimmy and Shawn have slashed her tires.
+When she tries to leave in Margo's car, Jimmy and Shawn trap her in the garage and set it on fire.
 Jennifer barely escapes with her life.
-The local doctor euthanizes Jennifer's mother and then takes his own life.
+The local physician Dr. Carr euthanizes Margaret and then takes his own life.
 Stuart discovers that Jennifer's brother Eddie harbors incestuous feelings for her and kills him.
 As the town descends into chaos and Stuart becomes violent, Jennifer flees in a pickup truck but gets stuck outside of town.